nahuel-ianni/covid-19-tracker/README.md

 # Covid 19 - Tracker
 Stay updated with the latest information related to the virus, with daily updates for global and local cases.

-You can see a live demo of the application <a href="https://nahuel-ianni.github.io/covid-19-tracker/" target="_blank" rel="noreferrer">here</a>.
+You can see a live demo of the application [here](https://nahuel-ianni.github.io/covid-19-tracker/).

 ## Table of contents